- 1 (20- to 21-pound) fresh whole turkey, giblets and neck removed from cavity and reserved

 - Giblet Stock (recipe linked above)

 This recipe yields a plump and regal turkey, with crisp, golden-brown skin and an aroma to match.

 Technique tip: If your roasting pan only fits sideways in the oven, turn the pan every hour so the turkey cooks and browns evenly.

 Rinse turkey with cool water and dry with paper towels.
 Let stand for 2 hours at room temperature.2.

 Place rack on lowest level in oven.
-Heat oven to 450°F. Combine melted butter and white wine in a bowl.
+Heat oven to 450 F. Combine melted butter and white wine in a bowl.
 Fold a large piece of cheesecloth into quarters and cut it into a 17-inch, 4-layer square.
-Immerse cheesecloth in the butter and wine; let soak.3.
+Immerse cheesecloth in the butter and wine; let soak.
+(If you don't have cheesecloth, a T-shirt would work fine, too.)3.

 After this third hour of cooking, carefully remove and discard cheesecloth.
 Turn roasting pan so that the breast is facing the back of the oven.
 Baste turkey with pan juices.
 If there are not enough juices, continue to use butter and wine.
 The skin gets fragile as it browns, so baste carefully.
 Cook 1 more hour, basting after 30 minutes.6.